fluree/terraform-example/README.md

-# Fluree Terraform Docker Example
+# Fluree Terraform Example

-This project provides an example of how to use Terraform to deploy Fluree as a 3-node transactor group against Docker
+This project provides an example of how to use Terraform to deploy Fluree as a 3-node transactor group against the Docker Desktop daemon.

 ## Get Started